fjbautistas/kde_example/README.md

 # kde_example
-KDE implementation to simulation values through KernelDensity (sklearn) and gaussian_kde (scipy), there are "pdfs" in 2d and 3d
+KDE implementation for synthetic data of planetary systems.
+Here, I determine the optimal bandwidth for multivariate probability density function through KernelDensity (sklearn) and gaussian_kde (scipy).
+To plot 3d pdfs is used plotly library.

 Launch it in myBinder: